davidawcloudsecurity/learn-aws-loadbalancer/README.md

 #!/bin/bash

 # Prompt the user for the Rule ARN
-read -p "Enter the number to redirect [1] to maintain [2] to revert back to norm: " RULE_ARN
+read -p "Enter the number to redirect [1] to maintain [2] to revert back to norm: " RUN_ARN

 RULE_ARN_server=
 TARGET_GROUP_backend=